saresq/stack-api/README.md

 ##### Possible improvements:

+- Make api REST and change the endpoints to GET - POST - DELETE
+- Add a validator to check if data is number or not
 - Make a frontend to control all app
 - Make a swagger to list all API Endpoints